etamu-class/assg00/README.md

 commit for each task, and that commit must implement the task fully and pass the tests for that task.

-**NOTE**: I will allow groups to work on the assignments.
-When you accept an assignment, you can create a group.
-You can form a group of 1 person, if you prefer.
-I will allow up to 2 or 3 people in a group, but no more.
-There are additional requirements for group work.
-The most important is that, if you form a group, you must use git and show that all members of the group are working on and pushing work and commits to the repository.
-So in short, there must be a roughly equal number of commits to the assignment from each group member.
-So for an example, an assignment with 2 people that has 2 tasks, needs a minimum of 2 tasks committed by each student in the group.
-For 3 students and 5 tasks, each student must make at least 1 commit.
-This will require each student in the group to have a working development environment and GitHub account.
-And, you will need to learn to use git collaboratively, when a teammate commits and pushes some code, you will need to do a `git pull` to receive their changes and work on the code with their changes for the assignment.

 **NOTE**: All assignments for this class, when you accept them from GitHub classroom, will create a `Feedback` pull request for you.
 This pull request is tracking all commits to the `main` branch to be pulled